rivera-bl/nvim-dotfiles/README.md

     from `programs.neovim.configure` only `vi` gets the configuration.
     - apparently theres a difference between nix aliases and shell aliases?

-- Weirdly the first nvim working flake has some plugins already installed like BufSurf, check 672e1df6

 ```lua
 -- so nvim doesnt break on first start up before PackerInstall
 local status_ok, telescope = pcall(require, "telescope")